1. A Monster Calls

 Little wonder he turns to fantasy.
 In his very vivid imagination, Conor brings to life the ancient yew tree outside his window.
 Voiced by Liam Neeson – and brilliantly rendered with computer trickery – this bark-covered beast arrives at precisely 12.07am and announces it has three stories to tell.
 And after that?
 Conor, who is not so much scared as defiant, must tell one of his own.

 While this metaphoric tale about coming to terms with life, death, grief and sorrow can be full-on at times, there’s no doubting the accumulative power of the story.
 MacDougall is sensational as young Conor – a ball of raw emotion who will bring you to tears by the closing credits.
-There’s something cathartic and cleansing about A Monster Calls: a perfect release after the high emotion of the festive season.
+There’s something cathartic and cleansing about A Monster Calls.

 2. La La Land (top picture)